MacMannes/stackmob-docs/sdks/customcode/guides/developer.md

 ## Testing Locally

 You can run Custom Code locally on a mock API server StackMob provides.
-Read about the <a href="https://github.com/stackmob/stackmob-customcode-dev" rel="nofollow" target="_blank">StackMob Custom Code Development Environment</a>.

-It houses your JAR and proxies API calls.
+This local custom code dev environment houses your JAR and proxies API calls.
 You would treat this running server as your test API server and point your requests at it.

+<a href="https://blog.stackmob.com/2013/08/up-and-running-with-stackmob-custom-code-local-development/" target="_blank">Read about setting up and running your local custom code dev environment</a>.

 ## Best Practices